 STEPHEN C. BIGGS

 Stephen Biggs is a shareholder with Smith LC.
-He focuses his practice on appellate work, preventing and solving business disputes, and protecting the reputation and intellectual property of individuals and businesses.
+He focuses his practice on appellate work, preventing and solving business disputes, protecting the reputation and intellectual property of individuals and businesses, and workers’ compensation insurance subrogation matters.

 Preventing and Solving Business Disputes